 3) Double void before bed.
 This means making sure she tries to go potty 30 minutes before bedtime, then once more as lights go out.

 4) Trial of no pull-ups.
 Especially if you have noticed that her pull-ups are less wet or dry in the morning, try having her wear underwear to bed.
-Protect the bed with a waterproof cover and protect her sheets with waterproof, washable overlay pads.
+Protect the bed with a waterproof cover and protect her sheets with washable, waterproof underpads.
 The ones with the tuck-in sides are the best.
 If a couple weeks pass with no sign of progress toward dry nights, restart the pull-ups and know that there will be a better time to try this later on.